anthonykasza/crypto-terms/README.md

 initial block download (IBD) - requests existing blocks from peers, matches transaction list to merkle root in header, and process each transaction in order.

-chainstate - all the state of a blockchain. certain queries are not easily computed because of how a blockchain is structured. block hashes can be queried, transaction IDs cannot be (the whole data struct would need to be traversed to locate a single transaction). an idea for a new products/services is a new index for blockchain data, such as an address-based index
+chainstate - all the state of a blockchain. certain queries are not easily computed because of how a blockchain is structured (dune solves some of these issues) .
+block hashes can be queried, transaction IDs cannot be (the whole data struct would need to be traversed to locate a single transaction). an idea for a new products/services is a new index for blockchain data, such as an address-based index